zfoo-project/zfoo/storage/README.md

 - Take advantage of the reflection nature of the Java dynamic language to parse Excel without any code

-- null safe, empty strings resolve to strings of length 0, and empty collections resolve to sets of length 0
+- Arrays or collections support null safe, and empty arrays or collections resolve to arrays or collections of length 0

+- Empty strings are parsed to string of length 0, and empty object are parsed to null

 - Support Excel to export json, csv files